 - Snacks for breaks in the field (for members and for the dogs)

 Hunting Dog Gear:

-- Dog kennel or box; be sure to ask at your hotel or lodge if dogs are allowed in the rooms
+- Dog crate or kennel; be sure to ask at your hotel or lodge if dogs are allowed in the rooms

 - Water and food; bring along plenty of water in the field for your dog

-- First aid kit, complete with eye ointment, first aid ointment and tweezers
+- First aid kit for dogs, complete with eye ointment, first aid ointment and tweezers

 - Name, phone and directions to nearest Vet office in case of urgent care needs

 Everyone in the group should be notified of the departure time and location.
 Arrive early and allow everyone time to re-organize and pack trucks as needed.
 All drivers should be aware of the travel route, and should be sure to have each others cell phone numbers.